ADVRHumanoids/gap_crossing/Dummy_Biped_in_OMPL/README.md

 A gap and an obstacle are also included.
 RRT is used for the solution.

-To run: you can either
+To run you can either:
 - compile and execute the cpp code: it will generate a "path.txt" file.
 This file will be eventually read from python to plot
 - download only the files "plot.py" and "path.txt".
 Then, running the py code, our solution will be plotted.